eigenfoo/old-eigenfoo.github.io/_drafts/prob-prog-frameworks.md

 ## Dissecting Probabilistic Programming Frameworks

-A probabilistic programming framework (from now on, PPF) needs to provide six
+A probabilistic programming framework needs to provide six things:
-things:

 1. A language or API for users to specify a model
 1. A library of probability distributions and transformations to build the